 Tom White interviews Edgar Barens, the documentary filmmaker of “Prison Terminal: The Last Days of Private Jack Hall” as they discuss his formative experiences that led him to documentary filmmaking, and eventually to the creation of this film about end-of-life care in prisons.
 Barens explains the technical process of filming a documentary in prison, and shares about the relationships that formed and the emotional nature of filming someone’s last moments.

 This article and photo series chronicles the process that Edgar Barens followed in making the documentary film “Prison Terminal: The Last Days of Private Jack Hall.”
-With unprecedented access granted by the Iowa Department of Corrections, Barens was able to film the last days inmate Jack Hall spent in hospice, cared for by fellow inmates.
+With unprecedented access granted by the Iowa Department of Corrections, Barens was able to film the last days inmate Jack Hall spent in hospice, cared for by his incarcerated peers.

 In this public appearance hosted by End Well, an end-of-life advocacy non-profit, Humane Prison Hospice Project’s Marvin Mutch recounts the critical milestones of his 41-year term in San Quentin.
 He shares how he became involved in the early efforts of prison reform, helped to pioneer a peer counselor training program, and became a firm advocate for prison hospice care.